castai/docs/docs/getting-started/configuring-gcp-credentials.md

 Resource Manager API
 ```

-Please follow the [GCP guide](https://cloud.google.com/apis/docs/getting-started#enabling_apis) on how to enable APIs.
+Please follow the [GCP guide](https://cloud.google.com/apis/docs/getting-started#enabling_apis) to learn more about how to enable APIs.

 ### Create service account